Obituary of Dillard Ramsey Harwell

 farms and back alleys in pursuit of the right car.

-To send flowers to the family of Dillard Harwell, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dillard Harwell, please visit Tribute Store

 Dillard was involved with Rotary where he served as President of the El Cajon club and was later